Easter Vigil: Catholic Churches

 The vigil begins between sunset on Holy Saturday and sunrise on Easter Sunday outside the church, where an Easter fire is kindled and the Paschal candle is blessed and then lit.
 This Paschal candle will be used throughout the season of Easter, remaining in the sanctuary of the church or near the lectern, and throughout the coming year at baptisms and funerals, reminding all that Christ is "light and life".

 Once the candle has been lit, it is carried by a deacon through the nave of the church, itself in complete darkness, stopping three times to chant the acclamation 'Light of Christ' (Lumen Christi), to which the assembly responds 'Thanks be to God' or 'Deo Gratias'.
 As the candle proceeds through the church, the small candles held by those present are gradually lit from the Paschal candle.
 As this symbolic "Light of Christ" spreads, darkness is decreased.

 The deacon, priest, or a cantor now chants the Exsultet (also called the "Easter Proclamation" or "Paschal Praeconium"), after which the people sit for the Liturgy of the Word.

 Once the paschal candle has been placed on its stand in the sanctuary, the lights in the church are switched on and the congregation extinguish their candles (although in some churches, the custom is to continue the liturgy by candlelight or without any lights until the Gloria).

-The Liturgy of the Word consists of seven readings from the Old Testament (i.e., 1.
-Genesis 1:1-2:2; 2.
-Genesis 22:1-18; 3.
-Exodus 14:15-15:1; 4.
-Isaiah 54:5-14; 5.
-Isaiah 55:1-11; 6.
-Baruch 3:9-15,32-4:4; 7.
-Ezekiel 36:16-17a, 18–28), although it is permitted to reduce this number for pastoral reasons to at least three, or for very pressing pastoral reasons two.
+The Liturgy of the Word consists of seven readings from the Old Testament, although it is permitted to reduce this number for pastoral reasons to at least three, or for very pressing pastoral reasons two.
 The account of the Israelites' crossing of the Red Sea may never be omitted, since this event is at the centre of the Jewish Passover, of which Christians believe Christ's death and resurrection is the fulfillment.
+(1) Genesis 1:1–2:2 (the story of creation); (2) Genesis 22:1–18 (the binding of Isaac); (3) Exodus 14:15–15:1 (crossing of the Red Sea); (4) Isaiah 54:5–14; (5) Isaiah 55:1–11; (6) Baruch 3:9–15,32–4:4; (7) Ezekiel 36:16–17a, 18–28.
 Each reading is followed by a psalm or biblical canticle (i.e., 1.
 Psalm 104 or Psalm 33; 2.
 Psalm 16; 3.
-Exodus 15:1-18; 4.
+Exodus 15:1–18; 4.
 Psalm 30; 5.
-Isaiah 12:2-6; 6.
-Psalm 19; 7. when Baptism is celebrated: a combination of Psalm 42 and Psalm 43; 7. when Baptism is not celebrated: Isaiah 12:2-6 or Psalm 51) sung responsorially and followed by a prayer that relates what has been read in the Old Testament to the mystery of Christ.
+Isaiah 12:2–6; 6.
+Psalm 19; 7. when Baptism is celebrated: a combination of Psalm 42 and Psalm 43; 7. when Baptism is not celebrated: Isaiah 12:2–6 or Psalm 51) sung responsorially and followed by a prayer that relates what has been read in the Old Testament to the mystery of Christ.
 After these readings conclude, the altar candles are lit.
 The Gloria in excelsis Deo is sung for the first time since before Lent, with the exception of Holy Thursday or any solemnities or feasts that occurred during Lent.